Xiaoliang020/GoogleDriveAPISpringboot/README.md

 # GoogleDriveAPISpringboot

-This Project completed some Google Drive API features including Google account sign in, file uploading, folder creating, and file uploading to folders.
+This Springboot Project completed some Google Drive API features including Google account sign in, file uploading, folder creating, and file uploading to folders.